splunk/splunk-operator/docs/pages/index.md

 splunk-s1-standalone-0                  1/1    Running   0          45s
 ```

+{: .note }
-*Note: if your shell prints a `%` at the end, leave that out when you copy the output.*
+If your shell prints a `%` at the end, leave that out when you copy the output.

 2. You can use a simple network port forward to open port 8000 for Splunk Web access: